-- Number of licences for a defined area: 5 - Biomass threshold per licence: 780 tonnes live weight (LW) - Maximum biomass at any time: 3,900 tonnes (LW) - Number of sites allocated is 3 (each with a specific biomass cap).
-In order to optimise production and harvest quantity over the generations of salmon, the licence holder can operate within the threshold of the three sites as long as the total biomass in sea never exceeds 3,900 tonnes (LW). - There are also biomass limitations on the individual production sites.
+- Number of licenses for a defined area: 5 - Biomass threshold per license: 780 tonnes live weight (LW) - Maximum biomass at any time: 3,900 tonnes (LW) - Number of sites allocated is 3 (each with a specific biomass cap).
+In order to optimise production and harvest quantity over the generations of salmon, the license holder can operate within the threshold of the three sites as long as the total biomass in sea never exceeds 3,900 tonnes (LW). - There are also biomass limitations on the individual production sites.
 The biomass limitation varies from site to site and is determined by the carrying capacity of each site.

+Maximum

+biomass at

-Maximum biomass at any time 3,900 tonnes (5 licenses)
+any time 3,900

+tonnes

+(5 licenses)

-Average harvest per standard license 2019
+Average harvest per standard license 2020

-The graph above shows the harvest per licence in 2019 for the Norwegian industry as a whole and for the largest listed companies.
+The graph above shows the harvest per license in 2020 for the Norwegian industry as a whole and for the largest listed companies.

-Please note that one standard licence equates to 780 tonnes in the comparison above.
-A standard licence of 945 tonnes in the counties of Troms and Finnmark has therefore been recalculated to 780 tonnes to make the overview comparable.
+Please note that one standard license equates to 780 tonnes in the comparison above.
+A standard license of 945 tonnes in the counties of Troms and Finnmark has therefore been recalculated to 780 tonnes to make the overview comparable.
 In addition, a broodstock license is adjusted to 65% of a standard license for all companies.

-Because of the regulation of standing biomass (maximum allowed biomass - MAB) per licence (780 tonnes LW), the production capacity per licence is limited.
-Annual harvest quantity per licence in Norway is currently at 1,021 tonnes GWT.
-Larger companies typically have better flexibility to maximise output per licence which means that the average harvest figure for the industry as a whole is normally lower than the figure for the largest companies.
+Because of the regulation of standing biomass (maximum allowed biomass - MAB) per license (780 tonnes LW), the production capacity per license is limited.
+Annual harvest quantity per license in Norway is currently at 1,021 tonnes GWT.
+Larger companies typically have better flexibility to maximise output per license which means that the average harvest figure for the industry as a whole is normally lower than the figure for the largest companies.

-Number of grow-out seawater licences for salmon and trout in Norway:
+Number of grow-out seawater licenses for salmon and trout in Norway:

-Estimated MAB-utilisation in Norway 2010-2019E
+Estimated MAB-utilisation in Norway 2011-2020E

-Maximum allowed biomass by the end of 2019 was 913,018 tonnes of Atlantic salmon and trout.
-MAB-utilization is normally at its highest in October-November, because rate of growth is higher than rate of harvest during the summer.
+Maximum allowed biomass for commercial use by the end of 2020 was 973,530 tonnes of Atlantic salmon and trout.
+MAB-utilisation is normally at its highest in October-November, because rate of growth is higher than rate of harvest during the summer.
 It is at its lowest in April-May due to low growth during the cold winter months.
-Average utilization of the MAB was 87% in 2019E, up from 85% in 2018.
+Average utilisation of the MAB was 86% in 2020, up from 84% in 2019.

 February 2020 the Norwegian Government announced the conditions for growth on existing licenses.
 Mowi purchased 1 % growth on every possible license in "green" areas of production.
-This growth represents 1,149 extra tonnes for Mowi.

-In addition to growth granted for existing licenses, the Government has decided that the auction of new biomass will take place in August 2020.
-A total of 33,000 tonnes will be available for purchase, based on forecasts from the Government.
-The total growth will represent 6% in the "green" areas.
+In addition to growth granted for existing licenses, the Government held an auction of new biomass August 2020.
+27,189 tonnes were available for purchase, and 30 different companies purchased all available biomass in the different production areas for a total amount of NOK 6 billion.